Comprehensive Guide to Installing Grease Fittings for Aviation Equipment

 3.)
 Tap the Hole

-If your equipment doesn't have pre-threaded holes for grease fittings, you'll need to use a tap and die set to create threads in the hole you just drilled.
+If your equipment doesn't have pre-threaded holes for Zerks fittings, you'll need to use a tap and die set to create threads in the hole you just drilled.
 Make sure to use the appropriate size tap for the fitting you'll be installing.
 Work carefully, as it's important to get the threads straight.

 4.)
 Clean the Hole